nilx/RASP/README.md

 * disaster recovery

 TODO:
-* Firefox presets: allow citrix, don't remember paswords
+* Firefox presets: allow citrix, don't remember paswords, show bookmarks toolbar
 * Vidyo/NEXI web client
-* Slack client
 * bemp presets for wicd
 * some VPN support
 * basic minimal LXDE style and essential shortcuts
 * unattended upgrades
 * config.txt for other models
 * dual-host+monitor (two raspi + synergy)

+BUGS:
+* Citrix ICA files are not downloaded anymore; they were, in the past, and a Citrix connection has been used succesfully

 WONTFIX:
 * Ericom RDP client (no armhf version, from Ericom customer service)